MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0003-previousversionnotfound.md

 If you do not want to detect breaking changes in your extension, remove the property `version` in the AppSourceCop.json.

-If you want to detect breaking changes, verify that the version specified in the `AppSourceCop.json` and that the extension can be found in the package cache.
+If you want to detect breaking changes, verify that the version specified in the `AppSourceCop.json` is correct and that the extension can be found in the package cache.

 ## See Also
 [AppSourceCop Analyzer](appsourcecop.md)